 Prosecutors: NY man aimed to fight with Islamic extremists

-A New York man repeatedly traveled to the Middle East to try to join the Islamic State or another extremist group and later told authorities he'd been prepared to strap on a bomb to sacrifice himself for jihad, prosecutors said Saturday.
-And when police on suburban Long Island arrested Elvis Redzepagic on Feb.
-2 on a minor, unrelated charge, he told them: "I'm going to leave this country, and I'm going to come back with an Army - Islam is coming," according to a federal court complaint unsealed Saturday.
+Prosecutors say a New York man repeatedly traveled to the Middle East to try to join the Islamic State or al-Nusra Front extremist groups and told authorities he'd been prepared to sacrifice himself for jihad.
+Elvis Redzepagic was due in a Brooklyn federal court Saturday.

 Add your comments below